- CRM/SFA/MA

 By integrating SFA and MA, you can achieve three major benefits: centralized management of information from leads to orders and lost deals, smooth approaches to sales based on web behavior, and improved nurturing tailored to the sales phase.
 By integrating MA and SFA, marketing activity information can be shared with sales, enabling effective decision-making.

 Finally, regarding the difference between MA and SFA, it can be simply explained that MA signifies the automation of marketing activities, while SFA aims to improve sales efficiency.
-SFA and MA can be used in tandem to achieve greater results.
+SFA and MA can achieve greater results when used in tandem.

 The following table summarizes the differences between SFA, CRM, and MA.